stanfordnmbl/osim-rl/README.md

 * `info` - for compatibility with OpenAI, currently not used.

-### Physics of the model
+### Physics and biomechanics of the model

 The model is implemented in [OpenSim](https://github.com/opensim-org/opensim-core)[1], which relies on the [Simbody](https://github.com/simbody/simbody) physics engine.
 Note that, given recent successes in model-free reinforcement learning, expertise in biomechanics is not required to successfully compete in this challenge.

-In a very brief summary, given the musculoskeletal structure of bones, joint, and muscles, at each step of the simulation (corresponding to 0.01 seconds), the engine:
+To summarize briefly, the agent is a musculoskeletal model that include body segments for each leg, a pelvis segment, and a single segment to represent the upper half of the body (trunk, head, arms).
+The segments are connected with joints (e.g., knee and hip) and the motion of these joints is controlled by the excitation of muscles.
+The muscles in the model have complex paths (e.g., muscles can cross more than one joint and there are redundant muscles).
+The muscle actuators themselves are also highly nonlinear.
+For example, there is a fisrt order differential equation that relates electrical signal the nervous system sends to a muscle (the excitation) to the activation of a muscle (which describes how much force a muscle will actually generate given the muscle's current force-generating capacity).
+Given the musculoskeletal structure of bones, joint, and muscles, at each step of the simulation (corresponding to 0.01 seconds), the engine:
 * computes activations of muscles from the excitations vector provided to the `step()` function,
 * actuates muscles according to these activations,
-* computes torques generated due to mucsle activations,
+* computes torques generated due to muscle activations,
 * computes forces caused by contacting the ground,
 * computes velocities and positions of joints and bodies,
-* generates a new state based on forces, velcities, and positions of joints.
+* generates a new state based on forces, velocities, and positions of joints.

 In each action, the following 18 muscles are actuated (9 per leg):
 * hamstrings,